Wu Kang-ren

-Wu Kang-ren (吳慷仁 (Ngô͘ Khóng-jîn, Wu K'ang-jen); born 24 November 1982), also known as Chris Wu, is a Taiwanese actor and model.

-He debuted in the short film Fragile in Love: Poetry in Motion in 2007, and first came to attention for his role in the 2009 television series Autumn's Concerto.
-He received his first acting award at the 18th Asian Television Awards for Best Actor in a Leading Role for his performance in the 2012 TV series Emerging Light.
+Wu Kang-ren (吳慷仁 (Ngô͘ Khóng-jîn, Wu K'ang-jen); born 24 November 1982), is a Taiwanese actor.
+He debuted in the short film Fragile in Love: Poetry in Motion in 2007 and gained wider recognition for his role in the 2009 television series Autumn's Concerto.
+He won the Golden Horse Award for Best Leading Actor for Abang Adik (2023) and the Golden Bell Award for Best Male Lead in a Television Series for Living (2023).

 Early life

-Wu was born on November 24, 1982 in Kaohsiung, Taiwan.
-He attended Kaohsiung Municipal Chung-Cheng Industrial High School.
-He lived with his mother after the divorce of his parents, and began working at 14, after graduating from junior high school, to support his family.
-He worked in restaurants, stalls, and supermarkets.
-He also tried being an on-site construction welder despite his lack of skill, receiving burns in the eyes as a consequence.
-After his conscription, he began working in a bar as a bartender.
-It was during this time that he was discovered by Li Qiyuan, a director who made him enter the entertainment industry.
+Wu was born on November 24, 1982, in a military dependents' village in Kaohsiung, Taiwan, with his family roots in Anhui.
+His parents divorced when he was young, after which he lived with his mother.
+He began working at 14, after graduating from junior high school, to support his family.
+Initially, he tried his hand as an on-site construction welder despite his lack of experience, which resulted in eye burns.
+He later worked in various jobs, including restaurants, stalls, and supermarkets and enrolled into the Kaohsiung Municipal Chung-Cheng Industrial High School, where he balanced work with studies.
+He enlisted in Taiwan’s mandatory military service immediately after graduation.
+After completing his conscription at the age of 24, he moved from Kaohsiung to Taipei, where he worked as a bartender for three years.
+At 27, he was discovered by director Li Qiyuan, who helped him break into the entertainment industry.

 Career

-2007–2009: Acting debut and recognition
+2007–2009: Beginnings

-He started his career as a model, but he moved to being an actor with his debut performance in a gay role in Fragile in Love: Poetry in Motion (沿海岸線徵友).
+He started his career as an ad model.
+Later, he enrolled into an acting program at National Taiwan University of Arts and moved to being an actor.
+He made his debut performance in Fragile in Love: Poetry in Motion (沿海岸线徵友).
 Directed by Mickey Chen and Chi Chen Jun, the short film was featured at The LGBT Civil Rights Movement Film Festival and at the Tokyo International Lesbian & Gay Film Festival among others.
 His first television miniseries came the afterwards in Talking With You Boyfriend's Ex-Girlfriend (與男友的前女友密談).
 The mini-series was awarded the Best Mini-series Screenplay Award and the Best Editing Award at the 43rd Golden Bell Awards in 2008.
 The same year, he was cast in Hong Kong film Miao Miao with actors Ko Chia-yen and Wing Fan.
 The film was selected at the 2009 Melbourne International Film Festival, but it was later pulled out due to controversies about China's boycott against the film festival, as well as premiering at the 59th Berlin International Film Festival.
 The film was also screened at the 11th Taipei Film Festival.

 In 2009, Talking With You Boyfriend's Ex-Girlfriends director Chen Hui Jing cast him once again in his first idol drama Autumn's Concerto starring Vanness Wu and Ady An, where he played the role of Hua Tuoye.
 In later years, he stated that he was often reprimanded by Li Qiyuan as he had difficulties delivering his lines well in shootings.
 The series was received favorably by viewers.